 Fill with Reeds Ginger Beer or other good quality ginger beer

 I make chocolate fudge sauce every year for my kid’s teachers.
 This is an easy recipe and very delicious.
-I now make industrial quantities of the stuff because the previous year’s teachers beg my kids for the sauce and so some of them are grandfathered in.
+I now make industrial quantities of the stuff because the teachers from the grade before, beg my kids for the sauce and so some of teachers have been grandfathered in.
 I’m now cutting them off after 2 years.
-This recipe is originally from Martha Stewart’s Living magazine and made 2 cups of the sauce.
-I did the math and have increased to fill fourteen half pint mason jars for the teachers and three pint jars for home and special friends.
+Term limits for chocolate sauce.
+This recipe is originally from Martha Stewart’s Living magazine and yields 2 cups of sauce.
+I did the math and have increased it to fill fourteen half pint mason jars for the teachers and three pint jars for home and special friends.
+A total of 17 half pint jars.

 1 cup heavy cream